Women in Macau: Family life

-According to a survey from the Macau women's database, The respondents are mostly dissatisfied in communication with their families, also the living environment, and getting alone with husband plus children's education.
-Their life experiences is also vary on age.
-From age 18-30, communication with families and economic situation are mostly dissatisfied by the respondents.
-For age 31-55, children education and also the economic status are the things respondents worried about, after age 56, respondents are more concern about the communication with families.
-In general, the happiness of family life in Macau women will change according to different ages, income status and marital status.
+According to a survey from the Macau Women's Database, respondents were most dissatisfied with communication in their families, as well as the living environment, and getting alone with husband plus children's education.
+Their life experiences also vary with age.
+From age 18-30, respondents were most dissatisfied with communication in the family and economic situation.
+For respondents age 31-55, children's education and economic status were the topics of greatest concern.
+Respondents after age 56 were most concerned about communication in the family.
+In general, the happiness of family life for Macau women varies according to age, income and marital status.